swkim101/cspapers.org/README.md

 ## Acknowlegement

-Refered csrankings.org for organizing conferences.
+Referred to csrankings.org for organizing conferences.

 ## Disclaimer

 cspapers.org is served as implemented in this repository.
 I do not modify source code or data in and after distributions.
-As shown in the source code, cspapers.org does not collect user data, such as search history and IP address.
-However, Cloudflare and fly.io do this for pricing and security purpose.
+The source code shows that cspapers.org does not collect user data, such as search history and IP address.
+However, Cloudflare and fly.io do this for pricing and security purposes.
-I personally own stock (less than \$10k) of Cloudflare and I hope they will be profited so I can be rich.
-This is why I buy a domain name from Cloudflare - that will add ~10$ per year to net sales.
+I personally own stock (less than 10k) of Cloudflare, and I hope they will have profit so I can be rich.
+This is why I bought a domain name from Cloudflare - that will add ~10$ per year to net sales.
 cspapers.org uses fly.io because it is the cheapest server.
 It costs ~2$ per month with 1 core and 256MB RAM.
 I am always willing to migrate to a cheaper one.
 Suggestion is welcome.
 Each conference site provides origins of titles and abstracts of papers.